Planting in water is different:

 2. Floating leaved plants:

-- Place waterlilies & Water Hawthorn deep in the pond and the leaves will grow to float on the surface.
+- Place waterlilies & Water Hawthorn deep in the pond and the leaves will grow up to float on the water surface.

 - Waterlilies and Water Hawthorn 'breathe' through the pores on the top surface of the leaf.
-Do not place under constantly splashing water (it blocks their noses!).
+Do not place under constantly splashing water (the leaves cannot breathe).

-- Waterlilies grow from the deep water and hold the leaf on the surface via stems with hollow tubes enabling air transfer necessary for the roots of the plant.
+- These plants grow from deep water and hold the leaf on the surface via stems of hollow tubes.
+This enables air transfer necessary for the roots of the plant.

 - Frogbit & Water Soldier are free floating.